walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 > **Note**: You do not need to update any configuration files on **smarthotelweb1** or the **UbuntuWAF** VMs, since the migration has preserved the private IP addresses of all virtual machines they connect with.

 1. Navigate to the **smarthotelweb2** VM overview blade, and select **Connect**.
 Select **Bastion** and connect to the machine with the username **Administrator** and the password **demo!pass123**.

+    **Note:** You may have to wait a few minutes and refresh to have the option to enter the credentials.

     ![Screenshot showing the Azure Bastion connection blade.](images/Exercise3/web2-connect.png)